Jmorin9999/DiscordMusicBot/README.md

 # Created by:  Jacob Morin

-# Make sure to install the following libraries

-# pip install discord.py
-# pip install asyncio
+# run the requirements.txt file with

-# pip install pytube
+# pip install -r /path/to/requirements.txt